ivanthelad/epn-elasticsearch/basic/Readme.txt

-Service Level Agreement - Event Processor Network
+Elasticsearch - Event Processor Network
 =================================================

 This quickstart provides an example of an Event Processor Network that stores ActivityUnits, ResponseTime and Situations to ElasticSearch